PaddlePaddle/PaddleDetection/configs/deepsort/README.md

-# Deep SORT(Simple Online and Realtime Tracking with a Deep Association Metric)
+# DeepSORT(Simple Online and Realtime Tracking with a Deep Association Metric)

 ## Table of Contents
 - [Introduction](#Introduction)